Class and Gradebook Setup

-When this box is selected, the Class will be displayed on your Home Screen Classes Panel.
+When this box is selected, the Class will be displayed on teachers’ Home Screen Classes Panel.

-Unselect the box to remove the Class from your Classes Panel.
+Teacher may unselect the box to remove the Class from their Classes Panel.

 To add a Class back to the Classes Panel, click Classes to open the pop-out.
 Hidden Classes are labelled.